 That’s not a mere statistic.
 It reflects the countless human beings who are victims suffering the effects of violent crime.
 Even a victim of a car break-in let alone a home invasion feels not just the financial loss but the psychological pain of having been invaded.

-Of course, a lenient sentence provides the criminal with but a short-term feel-good.
-S/he feels good about getting let-off easy but is more likely to commit crime than if s/he knew s/he would face a harsh sentence.
+Of course, a lenient sentence provides the criminal with only a short-term feel-good.
+S/he feels good about getting off easy but is more likely to commit crime than if s/he knew s/he would face a harsh sentence.

-Also, lenient sentencing sends a message to the public that we value the criminal more than the safety of law-abiding citizens.
-I’ve seen so many pro-criminal, “prisoner-rights,” media segments: calls for higher-quality jails, shorter sentences, and so many profiles of the wrongly-convicted, implying that’s far more common than it really is.
+Also, lenient sentencing sends a message to the public that we value the criminal more than law-abiding citizens’ safety.
+I’ve seen so many pro-criminal, “prisoner-rights,” media articles and segments: calls for higher-quality jails, shorter sentences, and so many profiles of the wrongly-convicted, implying that’s far more common than it really is.
 Indeed only 45 percent of violent crimes even result in an arrest, far fewer in a conviction.
-Is a society really better for devoting so much positivity to criminals rather than say to, researchers who toil in anonymity to try to save lives, or even the average person who is working hard, even struggling, to stay in the middle class?
+Is a society really better for devoting so much positive attention to criminals rather than say to, medical researchers who toil in anonymity to try to save lives, or even to the average person who is working hard, even struggling, to stay in the middle class?

-Truly, we would be wise to venerate high-standards, strict professors, teachers, judges, friends, and family members over grade-inflating professors, “nice” teachers, tolerant employers, "chill" friends, and lenient judges.
-Doing so would improve our individual lives and create a society we can feel prouder to be a part of.
+Truly, we would be wise to venerate high-standards, strict professors, teachers, judges, friends, and family members over grade-inflating professors, “nice” teachers, “tolerant employers, “chill” friends, and lenient judges.
+Doing so would improve our individual lives and create a society we can feel proud to be a part of.

 I ad lib on this topic on YouTube.

-This is part of a series on undervalued valued.
+This is part of a series on undervalued values.